 Navigate to APIs & Services > Credentials > Create Credentials > Service Account Key > New Service Account.

-Use the drop-down menu to select the Role > Project as Owner.
+Use the drop-down menu to select the Role > Project as Owner and select Continue.

 The Google Admin Console is where administrators manage Google services for users in an organization.
 Workspace ONE UEM uses the Google Admin Console for integration with Android and Chrome OS.